markalvincadangin/TaskTrackr/README.md

       - Click `Go` to import the schema.

 ### 3. Configure the Application
-   - Open the `config.php` file in the project directory.
+   - Open the `db.php` file in the project directory.
    - Update the database connection settings if necessary:
      ```php
      // filepath: c:\xampp\htdocs\TaskTrackr\config\db.php